-Q: Who should be included on my wedding gift list?
+Who should I include on my wedding gift list?

-For Groomsmen: Give your bestfriends something classy or hilarious.
-Why not both?
-Consider giving your groomsmen personalized whiskey glasses, flasks, funky socks, or a handsome tie or bow tie to wear on the big day.
+For Groomsmen – If you’re drawing a blank on what to give your groomsmen, here are our top groomsmen gift ideas!
+Gift your best friends something classy or hilarious – why not both?
+Consider giving your groomsmen personalized whiskey glasses or flasks.
+If your friends don’t drink, opt for funky socks or a handsome tie or bow tie to wear on the big day.

-For the Newlyweds: Check out the couple’s wedding gift registry – this is a no brainer.
-Start with selecting something the couple has expressed that they need, then make your gift more personalized.
-For example, gift the newlyweds with that set of towels you know they need then embellish with handmade soap and a shower bluetooth speaker.
-The last thing you want to do is buy them a third, unwanted crockpot …
+Gifts for Newlyweds – If you’re buying wedding gifts for the couple, checking out their wedding gift registry is a no-brainer.
+Start with selecting something that the couple has expressed that they need.
+Then, make your gift personalized.
+For example, gift the newlyweds that set of towels you know they need, then embellish with handmade soap and a shower bluetooth speaker.
+The last thing you want to do is buy them a third, unwanted crockpot.